Cray-HPE/hms-build-image-workflows/README.md

 ![](docs/build_and_release_image/overall_workflow_execution.svg)

 The build and release image workflow located at `.github/workflows/build_and_release_image.yaml` in this repository will build container image from a Dockerfile and publish and sign the artifact in Artifactory.
+Stable artifacts are produced when a commit is tagged.
+For all other pushes or PRs an unstable artifact is produced.

 The workflow is composed to two jobs.
 1. The [Build and release job](#build-and-release-image-workflow) publishes and signs artifacts in Artifactory.